 Caledonia real estate is some of the most expensive in Michigan, although Caledonia house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Caledonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Caledonia is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Caledonia who work in sales jobs (13.69%), office and administrative support (12.21%), and management occupations (8.86%).
+Caledonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Caledonia is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Caledonia who work in management occupations (11.64%), office and administrative support (11.40%), and sales jobs (10.80%).

 Also of interest is that Caledonia has more people living here who work in computers and math than 95% of the places in the US.

-Caledonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Caledonia doesn't have a public transportation system that people use for their commute.

-The population of Caledonia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.59% of adults in Caledonia have a bachelor's degree or even advanced degree.
+The education level of Caledonia citizens is very high relative to the national average among all cities (21.84%): 37.36% of adults in Caledonia have a bachelor's degree or even advanced degree.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Caledonia residents report their race to be White, followed by Native American.
-Important ancestries of people in Caledonia include Dutch, Irish, English, and Italian.
+The greatest number of Caledonia residents report their race to be White, followed by Asian.
+Important ancestries of people in Caledonia include German, Dutch, English, Irish, and Polish.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Serbo-Croatian and Portuguese.
+Other important languages spoken here include Polish and Arabic.